johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 **Tags:** dates

-Chapter 5 THE STEWARD AND THE KING Over the city of Gondor doubt and great dread had hung.
+## Book IV - Chapter 5 THE STEWARD AND THE KING

+Over the city of Gondor doubt and great dread had hung.
 Fair weather and clear sun had seemed but a mockery to men whose days held little hope, and who looked each morning for news of doom.
 Their lord was dead and burned, dead lay the King of Rohan in their citadel, and the new king that had come to them in the night was gone again to a war with powers too dark and terrible for any might or valour to conquer.
 And no news came.
 After the host left Morgul Vale and took the northward road beneath the shadow of the mountains no messenger had returned nor any rumour of what was passing in the brooding East.

+## 20 March 3019 [TOY]
+### [Faramir/Eowyn]
 When the Captains were but two days gone, the Lady Éowyn bade the women who tended her to bring her raiment,

 **Note:** .dates